Hillsboro Public Library

 The Hillsboro Public Library is a two-location public library system in Hillsboro, Oregon, United States.
 First opened in 1914 in a Carnegie library building, the system provides services to a population area of 137,000 people.
 As of 2015, the system had a usage of 922,000 visits per year, with circulation nearly 3 million items per year.
 One library is located near downtown in Shute Park, with the other location in the central portion of the city near the airport.
 The Hillsboro Public Library is part of Washington County Cooperative Library Services (WCCLS), which ensures library service is available to all residents of Washington County.
-As of 2015, the director of the library is Stephanie Chase.
+In January, 2024, Tammy Wallin became the director.

 History

 The first library in Hillsboro opened on December 9, 1914, when the Carnegie City Library was dedicated.
 This was one of 2,500 plus libraries built by money donated by Andrew Carnegie around the world, and the only public one in Washington County, Oregon (the Carnegie Library at Pacific University was a private, academic library).
 The land at Northeast Second and Lincoln Streets where the library was built was donated to the city.
 Designed by architect Ernest Kroner, the $10,000 building was constructed by the firm Book & Engeldinger.

 In 1925, the library had a circulation 19,445 and a total of 4,855 volumes.
 Total fines charged that year were $92.28, while expenses totaled about $250 for the year to maintain the grounds, pay for heating, and pay for water and electricity.
 The Friends of the Library group was started on February 6, 1968.
 In May 1971, this group began campaigning for a new library building, including paying some of the early costs for designs, with voters later approving a bond measure to pay for the new facility.
 On January 21, 1975, a new library opened to replace the Carnegie building, located at Shute Park.
 The new building was designed by Martin, Soderstrom & Matteson.
 Circulation at the library totaled about 130,000 in 1975 with around 40,000 books.
 The year after the Shute Park location opened a library was opened in the Tanasbourne area on the east side of Hillsboro.
 In 1990, the city took over those operations, moving it in 1996 from the former Tanasbourne Mall location.